-Under the terms of the agreement, Rugby acquired 100% of a local Colombian company for nominal cash consideration.
-No residual rights to the subsidiary or the Colombian properties were retained by the former owners.
+Under the terms of the agreement, Rugby acquired 100% of the rights to the portfolio of mineral properties and geological database for nominal cash consideration.

 Tantalus

 In February, 2020, the Company entered into an agreement to acquire the Tantalus gold silver project, located in the Bucaramanga gold belt in Colombia and paid the vendor approximately \$16,000.
 Tantalus is currently in the application stage and pursuant to the agreement, Rugby will pay the vendor approximately \$37,000 upon title being granted and transferred to Rugby.
 The vendor will retain a 1% NSR which can be purchased at prices ranging between US\$1,300,000 and US\$5,000,000.